-Activities Planned for the Next Six Months: Staff will launch Adopt-A-Spot in Los Osos and Morro Bay in the next six months in partnership with ECOSLO.
+Activities Planned for the Next Six Months: Staff will continue planning efforts to launch Adopt-A-Spot in Los Osos and Morro Bay in partnership with ECOSLO.
 We will continue to host cleanups and table at events and markets.

 Pending Deliverables: Event statistics and amount of trash picked up (see above).